strangerstudios/pmpro-user-pages/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-user-pages/issues

 == Changelog ==
+= .5.2 =
+* BUG: Fixed display of frontend admin view for all user pages when user is deleted.

 = .5.1 =
 * BUG: Fixed DB warning when checking for user page access.
 (Thanks, Gary Fichardt)